caltechads/sphinxcontrib-jsonglobaltoc/README.md

 '<ul>\n<li class="toctree-l1"><a class="reference internal" href="page1/">Page 1</a></li>\n<li class="toctree-l1"><a class="reference internal" href="page2/">Page 2</a></li>\n<li class="toctree-l1"><a class="reference internal" href="page3/">Page 3</a></li>\n<li class="toctree-l1"><a class="reference internal" href="page4/">Page 4</a></li>\n<li class="toctree-l1"><a class="reference internal" href="page5/">Page 5</a></li>\n<li class="toctree-l1"><a class="reference internal" href="api/">Developer Interface</a></li>\n</ul>\n'
 ```

-Each `.ftjson` file's ``globaltoc`` key will contain **full global toc** for the
+Each `.ftjson` file's ``globaltoc`` key will contain the **full global toc** for the
-entire documentation set We do this so that you can just look at the
+entire documentation set.
+We do this so that you can just look at the
 ``master_doc`` and extract its ``globaltoc`` key to get the sitemap for the
 entire set.
 Otherwise you'd have to walk through every page in the set and
 merge their individual HTML blobs into a whole.
+Not fun.

 ## How to get nested toctrees to build properly into globaltoc